You are 33 weeks pregnant!

 Not long to go… Your baby is about 12 inches long and he sleeps for most of the day and night, as it is too cramped in the womb for any somersaults now.
 His skin has changed from reddish to bright pink as he continues to put on weight and lay fat down.

-Now is the time to start thinking about your newborn!
+By week 33, this is the time to start thinking about your newborn!
 What will he look like?
 And what you might need to buy for your newborn?
 It's probably also a good idea to prepare yourself for the sleepless nights and nappy changes to come.

 Newborn babies need nearly twice the amount that an adult requires and even when they are 18 months old, they will still need, on average, five hours more sleep than their parents do.
 They spend a lot more time in the dream sleep stage, which you can distinguish from the other stages by the occasional twitch and her eyes moving underneath her lids.